The WiLD Norway Summer Summit 2026 has now concluded.

 Dr. Gry Dahle is a Consultant in Cardiothoracic and Vascular Surgery at Oslo University Hospital, with extensive experience at the intersection of clinical practice and medical research.
 Her work focuses on improving patient outcomes through evidence-based care and advancing standards in cardiovascular treatment.
 She brings a critical perspective on representation in clinical trials and leadership in research, highlighting how gaps in participation shape the quality and equity of healthcare.

-Prof. Dr. Claudia Barth is a neuroscientist and professor of neurobiology of hormonal transitions at Charité – Universitätsmedizin Berlin, and senior researcher at Diakonhjemmet Hospital in Oslo.
-Her work focuses on how hormonal changes across the life course shape brain health and risk for psychiatric and neurological disorders.
-By integrating clinical, preclinical, and computational research, she brings a leading perspective on the intersection of women’s health, brain science, and systemic research gaps.
+Prof. Claudia Barth is a neuroscientist & professor of neurobiology and hormones at Charité – Universitätsmedizin Berlin, and senior researcher at Diakonhjemmet in Oslo.
+Her work focuses on hormonal changes across the life course & brain health, and risk for psychiatric and neurological disorders.
+By integrating clinical, preclinical, and computational research, she brings a leading perspective to women’s health, brain science, and systemic research gaps.

 Caroline Farberger is a former CEO and board executive and one of the most compelling voices in the Nordics on leadership, change, and inclusion.
 She has led major organizational transformations while navigating her own personal journey.
 As the first senior business leader in the Nordics to speak openly about her gender transition, she brings a rare and powerful perspective on authenticity, trust, and inclusive leadership.